tonghuikang/swe-sharing/slides.md

 ## Data Engineer

-Prepare data for analysis or operations
+Stream data for operations or analysis

 ## Security Analyst

-Analyse whether the product is safe from unauthorised access
+Ensure that the product is protected from unauthorised access

 </div>